 To make contributions transparent and explicit, we may refer to the CRediT (Contributor Roles Taxonomy: https://credit.niso.org/) when discussing roles and authorship.
 CRediT identifies specific contribution categories such as Conceptualization, Methodology, Formal Analysis, Data Curation, Writing, and Supervision.
 While not every contribution listed in CRediT automatically warrants authorship, this framework helps us clarify who did what and supports fair, consistent authorship decisions.

-A: I strongly support student first authorship when: The project is based on the student’s idea AND the student leads the writing and revision process.
+A: I strongly support student first authorship when: The project is based on the student’s idea AND the student leads the entire research process (literature review, study design, data collection, analysis, writing and revision).
 The student also takes primary responsibility for responding to feedback and reviewer comments.
 My role in these cases is typically supportive and developmental, even if my feedback is extensive.
 Student first authors are expected to: Drive the project forward and keep it on schedule; Coordinate drafts and revisions among co-authors; Incorporate feedback thoughtfully; Draft and manage responses to reviewers (with guidance); Communicate clearly about timelines and deadlines.
 First authorship comes with both credit and responsibility.

 A: In general, I am supportive of advisees collaborating with other professors, external researchers, and engaging in academic activities beyond UMD, as these experiences can be valuable for intellectual growth and career development.
 At the same time, it is important to prioritize core responsibilities and primary research commitments.
 For example, when a student is supported by a research assistantship, the RA project should be treated as a top priority, and when a student is working on their dissertation or thesis, steady progress on that work should take precedence.
 I also generally encourage students to prioritize projects in which they have a leading role, rather than taking on additional commitments that may dilute their focus.
 I do not directly tell students what they should or should not pursue; instead, I am always happy to help them think through how to prioritize their time across multiple projects, evaluate which opportunities best support their research goals and long-term career trajectory, identify when certain activities may be helpful versus when they may become distractions, and discuss whether there may be potential conflicts of interest, competing obligations, or misaligned expectations across different roles or collaborations.
 I also appreciate being kept informed about students’ different academic involvements so that I have a holistic understanding of what they are working on, which allows me to provide more thoughtful guidance, anticipate potential challenges, and offer insights as needed.

 A: No. If you continue the project after the course on your own or primarily with your advisor, you are under no obligation to invite me to remain involved or to include me as a co-author—even if the project originated in my class and I provided extensive feedback as part of the course.
 Providing detailed feedback, helping you refine ideas, and supporting your early-stage thinking are core parts of my role as an instructor and do not by themselves constitute authorship.
 That said, you are very welcome to invite me to collaborate on the project after the course proposal stage if—and only if—you believe my expertise is a strong fit for the project, either topically, methodologically, or both.
 If you would like me to play an active, ongoing collaborative role beyond the course (e.g., shaping theory, methods, analysis, or writing), I am happy to do so, assuming we mutually agree on expectations, scope of involvement, and timelines.
-In cases where I am involved as a post-course collaborator, it is often ideal—though not required—for your primary advisor to also be actively involved, especially for graduate student-led projects.
+In cases where I am involved as a post-course collaborator, it is important to make sure that your primary advisor is aware of and supportive of the collaboration.
 Clear communication and alignment among all mentors is important.

 To summarize: Course feedback alone does not imply authorship.
 Post-course collaboration is optional and student-initiated.
 Authorship is appropriate only if I make a substantive intellectual contribution beyond the course, consistent with standard authorship criteria.
 You should never feel pressured or obligated to include me as a co-author simply because the project began in my class.
 If you are unsure whether a collaboration or authorship discussion is appropriate, I encourage you to ask—we can always talk it through openly and early.